breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### Law

 Law seemed like a good fit.
-It's highly analytical, meaningful, and interesting work.
+It's meaningful and interesting work.
 There is plenty of reading, writing, and picking apart complex narratives.

 But becoming a lawyer means law school, which is expensive and itself requires the LSAT.
 And the LSAT takes months of study in order to do well.
 I needed time to scope out the industry before committing all that money.